Take steps to stay safe when you use phones or computers.

 - send email

-these activities create records.
-The records are stored:
+These activities create records, which are stored:

-- on the device you are using — your phone, computer or tablet
+- On the device you are using — your phone, computer, or tablet

-- with the companies that transmit your message or take you to a website — for example, your phone company or Internet service provider
+- With the companies that transmit your message or take you to a website — for example, your phone company or Internet service provider

-- with the website or person you are connecting to
+- With the website or person you are connecting to

 L. was sexually assaulted by P., a man she knew well.
 Soon after, feeling very upset, she emailed her story to a counsellor at a women’s organization.
 In her email she said she felt the incident was her fault.
 When the case went to court, P.’s lawyer subpoenaed the counsellor’s email records from the organization’s internet service provider.